emilyfoxhu/linux/CMPE283Assignment3/README.md

 > sudo apt-get install cpuid
 ![cpuid](https://user-images.githubusercontent.com/33148410/102020770-2b5a6100-3d30-11eb-9255-a62286e0cbf7.jpg)
 3. Edit 'linux/arch/x86/kvm/vmx/vmx.c' and 'linux/arch/x86/kvm/cpuid.c' files.
+In cpuid.c, create a new CPUID leaf 0x4FFFFFFE, inside the leaf, if exit type is not defined in SDM, returns 0 for eax,ebx,ecx, returns 0xFFFFFFFF for edx.
+If exit type is not enabled in KVM,  returns 0 in all eax-edx.
+Else, return exit number to eax.
 4. Rebuild the code by running:
 > make && make modules && make modules_install && make install (it takes shorter time, about 5-10 minutes)
 5. Open virt-manager by running: